How to Change Your Life with Affirmations

 “Whatever the mind can conceive and believe, it can achieve.”

 Sports players use their imaginations all the time.

-They’ve mentally rehearsed the game-winning play so many times, that it dramatically improves the odds they’ll achieve what they believe.
+They’ve mentally rehearsed the game-winning play so many times that it dramatically improves the odds of achieving what they believe.

 You can write them on index cards, on your electronic devices, in a journal, or anywhere where you’re likely to see them.

 For instance, if you want to change your beliefs about your eating behavior at a party, an affirmation could be “I eat until I am satiated at parties.
 I stop eating when I am full.
 I know how to eat moderately in social situations.”